Snowshoe Tours at Hurricane Ridge, Olympic National Park

 Let's hope for a good snowpack at Hurricane Ridge!

-The month of April usually transitions to daily road access and may have sufficient snow for continuing to enjoy Hurricane Ridge snowshoeing.
-Snow on Hurricane Ridge can last into July but usually there is only sufficient and continuous snow for snowshoeing through April.
+Snow on Hurricane Ridge can last into July but usually there is only sufficient and continuous snow for snowshoeing through March.
 The slow melting snow at Hurricane Ridge enables a diversity of subalpine plants and animals to survive during dry summer conditions.

 Olympic National Park's short snowshoe walk

 Alternatively, Olympic National Park may offer snowshoe walks lasting 1.5 hours on relatively flat terrain that can accommodate up to 25 people.
 Check the timing and date range on these walks as this is totally separate from an Experience Olympic snowshoe tour.
-No matter which guided Hurricane Ridge snowshoe option you decide to enjoy, do consider visiting Olympic National Park’s Hurricane Ridge this winter or spring.
-During the 2016-2017 winter season, there were some days with long lines at the Hurricane Ridge toll booth and limited parking in the Hurricane Ridge parking lot.
+No matter which guided Hurricane Ridge snowshoe option you decide to enjoy, do consider visiting Olympic National Park’s Hurricane Ridge this winter.
+If you do not get an early start, be prepared for possible long lines at the Hurricane Ridge toll booth and limited parking in the Hurricane Ridge parking lot.
 Try to get an early start, especially on holiday weekends!